Hierarchical Mask-Enhanced Dual Reconstruction Network for Few-Shot Fine-Grained Image Classification: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Thousand Talents Plan of Jiangxi Province (Grant No. jxsg2023101085), the Natural Science Foundation of Jiangxi (Grant No. 20242BAB23013, 20232BAB212027), and the National Natural Science Foundation of China (Grant No. 62106090, 62276270).
+This work was supported by the National Natural Science Foundation of China (Grant No. 62566040, 62106090,62276270), the Natural Science Foundation of Jiangxi Province (Grant No. 20232BAB212027, 20242BAB23013), and the Thousand Talents Plan of Jiangxi Province (Grant No. jxsg2023101085).